 Learn how to play Tears In Heaven on one acoustic guitar!

-Clapton’s main strength as a player are all those little tasteful embellishments he constantly add throughout ‘Tears In Heaven’.
+Eric Clapton’s main strength as a player lies within all of those tasteful little embellishments that he constantly adds to songs.

-What he does is adding notes from the modes around the chord shapes.
+‘Tears In Heaven’ is no exception.
+As always, Clapton adds notes from the modal scales around the chord shapes.

-The finger style arrangement is almost piano like in its approach, bass notes are alternated with the rest of the the chord.
+The fingerstyle arrangement is almost piano-like in its approach, bass notes are alternated with the rest of the chord.

-To play this song well you need to work out exactly what the chords are and how the finger style pattern move though them.
+To play this song well, you need to work out exactly what the chords are and how the fingerstyle pattern moves through them.

-To begin with, the original live recording had two guitars and a full band playing so what you’ve seen here is a modification of all that to work on just one guitar.
+To begin with, the original live recording had two guitars and a full band playing.
+What you’ve seen here is a modification of all of that, made to work on just one acoustic guitar.

-To learn it exactly as it’s played in the video lessons there’s four lessons waiting for you in the Advanced Guitar Course.
+To learn it exactly as it’s played in the video lessons there are four lessons waiting for you in the advanced course.